Since much of the work I do involves overhauling

 Urgos grandmother and grandfather movements (‘03’, ‘32’, and ‘66’), Westminster chime or triple chime, cable driven.
 These clocks have self-adjusting beat, Graham-style escapements with escape wheels that have very small teeth.
 This design is very unforgiving in that it is either correctly adjusted or it is incorrect (the parameters of adjustment are very limited).
 The pallet impulse face angles are considerably less than 45º, rendering the efficiency of power transfer very low.
 In addition, the weights travel down slowly over seven days, less distance than for most other cable-driven clocks.
 Yet these clocks are equipped with 8 pound weights for the time train.
 Some of these clocks have second hands with four extra gears in the time train and a friction spring.
 With 8 pounds there is no visible overswing, so increasing the weight is necessary.
 However, the small escape wheel teeth do not allow for as much overswing as other escape wheel designs, so the repairer must be cautious because 9.5 to 10 pounds are too much.
 If you overhaul one of these clocks and see no visible overswing, increase the time weight to 9 pounds and observe the pendulum.
 These escapements are difficult and unforgiving, but there are too many grandfather clocks out there with these mechanisms for repairers to avoid working on them!

-To see some examples of weight specifications provided by the manufacturers of the mechanisms, go to the website of a clock movement supplier: click here to see HERMLE WEIGHTS and to see URGOS AND KININGER WEIGHTS.
-Looking at the data, you can see that for the Hermle 1161 grandfather clock, 5.7 pounds for the chain-driven version would be equivalent to 11.4 pounds for the cable-driven version, yet the chart recommends only 7.7 pounds for the cable-driven version.
-I think 11.4 pounds for the cable-driven version would be really good for the time train, especially if it has a second hand!
+To see some examples of weight specifications, particularly grandfather clock weights, provided by the manufacturers of the mechanisms, go to the website of a clock movement supplier: click here to see HERMLE WEIGHTS and to see URGOS AND KININGER WEIGHTS (If the charts on the website of the clock supplier are not available, select This Link).
+Looking at the data, you can see that for the Hermle 1161 grandfather clock weights, 5.7 pounds for the chain-driven version would be equivalent to 11.4 pounds for the cable-driven version, yet the chart recommends only 7.7 pounds for the cable-driven version.
+I think 7 pounds for the either version would be good for the time train, even if it has a second hand.
 The same information is true for the Hermle 461.
-As a second example, consider the Urgos chart, in which the UW030 with a lyre pendulum should have a 9.5 pound weight if it is chain driven (equivalent to 19 pounds if cable driven), yet the chart says it should have an 8.5 pound weight if it is cable driven!
-Furthermore, if you see a UW66 cable-driven clock with a 4 or 6.6 pound time weight, you would probably have difficulty keeping it running!
-Compare that with the same recommendations for the UW32 chain-driven movement: someone forgot that cable-driven clocks should have heavier weights than chain-driven clocks (twice as heavy).
+As a second example, consider the Urgos chart, in which the UW030 with a lyre pendulum should have a 9.5 pound weight if it is chain driven, yet the chart says it should have an 8.5 pound weight if it is cable driven.
+However, if you see a UW66 cable-driven clock with a 4 pound time weight, you would probably have difficulty keeping it running.
 The information in those charts were provided by the manufacturers of the mechanisms.
-If the manufacturers of the cases used whatever weights happened to be on the shelf, and the manufacturers of the mechanisms provided inconsistent and even questionable weight specification information, then the repairman could not assume that the weights that came with the clock were correct.
-Look at the charts to see if you can find more examples of inconsistencies!
-(If the charts on the website of the clock supplier are not available, select This Link.)
+If the manufacturers of the grandfather clock cases used whatever weights happened to be on the shelf, and the manufacturers of the mechanisms provided inconsistent and even questionable weight specification information, then the repairman could not assume that the weights that came with the clock were correct.

 Update 2015: Mainsprings in American Clocks (has a section about weights).